erlendhalsteinli/DevOpsHOL/continuous-integration/README.md

 	Artifact publish location: Visual Studio Team Services/TFS<br>

 ![](<media/CI2.png>)
+(You dont need the "Publish test result" task for this build)

 7. Click on the **Variables** tab and add the following Variables:
 >- **BuildConfiguration** with a value of **release**